meraz149683/5th-assaignment/readme.md

 ### 6. Answer the following questions clearly:

 1. What is the difference between **getElementById, getElementsByClassName, and querySelector / querySelectorAll**?
+   Ans: getElementById returns a single element based on a unique ID attribute; getElementsByClassName returns an HTMLCollection of elements with a specified class name;       querySelector returns the first element that matches the CSS selector; and querySelector returns a NodeList of elements that match the CSS selector.

 2. How do you **create and insert a new element into the DOM**?
+   Ans: 1.
+Create a new element
+        2. Set content and attributes
+        3. Insert into the DOM

 3. What is **Event Bubbling** and how does it work?
+   Ans : Event bubbling is a process in the DOM where an event starts at the target element (the child) and then moves upward through its ancestors.
+The event continues to propagate to the parent, grandparent, and eventually reaches the root element unless stopped.

 4. What is **Event Delegation** in JavaScript?
 Why is it useful?
+   Ans: Event Delegation is a method for effectively managing events.
+It entails adding a single event listener to a parent element rather than separate event listeners to each element.
+It makes code cleaner, more readable, and easier to manage, which makes code maintenance for dynamically added new elements easier.

 5. What is the difference between **preventDefault() and stopPropagation()** methods?
+   Ans: preventDefault() → Stops the browser’s default action (e.g., link navigation, form submission).

+        stopPropagation() → Stops the event from bubbling or capturing to parent/ancestor elements.

 ---